SJSU272LabF17/SmartHome/README.md

 The UI looks like as follows :
 ![screen shot 2017-12-11 at 6 44 53 pm](https://user-images.githubusercontent.com/32425619/33865151-45ac9a56-dea5-11e7-963e-31044be185cb.png)

+Here user can control everything anywhere to make sure that one is completely aware of any activity going around at one’s home.
 The UI shown above is admin controlled.
 The UI can be configured specifically for touch enabled devices which is as follows:

 Dashboard intended for wallmount: